 T.O., a VP of Business Development at a tech services company, mentions, "What I found most valuable is the cost of the platform, the flexibility of the platform, and the fact that the ongoing fees are not there as they are with the competitor."

-Fortinet FortiGate is ranked 1st in Firewalls with 166 reviews while pfSense is ranked 3rd in Firewalls with 61 reviews.
+Fortinet FortiGate is ranked 1st in Firewalls with 82 reviews while pfSense is ranked 3rd in Firewalls with 39 reviews.
 Fortinet FortiGate is rated 8.4, while pfSense is rated 8.4.
-The top reviewer of Fortinet FortiGate writes "Stable, easy to set up, and offers good ROI".
+The top reviewer of Fortinet FortiGate writes "SSL proxy makes URL filtering easier because the encryption is done before the packet ever leaves ".
 On the other hand, the top reviewer of pfSense writes "Feature-rich, well documented, and there is good support available online".
-Fortinet FortiGate is most compared with Cisco ASA Firewall, Sophos XG, Check Point NGFW, Meraki MX and SonicWall TZ, whereas pfSense is most compared with OPNsense, Sophos XG, Untangle NG Firewall, Sophos UTM and Zyxel Unified Security Gateway.
+Fortinet FortiGate is most compared with Cisco Secure Firewall, Sophos XG, Meraki MX, Check Point NGFW and WatchGuard Firebox, whereas pfSense is most compared with OPNsense, Sophos XG, Untangle NG Firewall, Cisco Secure Firewall and Sophos UTM.
 See our Fortinet FortiGate vs. pfSense report.

 See our list of best Firewalls vendors.